 A tradition in the national park, the Spring Wildflower Pilgrimage features professionally guided explorations throughout the Great Smoky Mountains.
 Pilgrims get the opportunity to study the region's rich natural resources, native wildlife, and cultural history.
-After nearly 70 years of this annual adventure, nature lovers of all kinds have come together to enjoy the outdoors and help build the national park's database with important information about the local environment and species that make up its habitat.
-Last year's pilgrimage - which included more than 800 people from more than 32 states - generated over 1,800 important observations for the park.
+After decades of this annual adventure, nature lovers of all kinds have come together to enjoy the outdoors and help build the national park's database with important information about the local environment and species that make up its habitat.
+In previous years the pilgrimage has included more than 800 people from more than 32 states and generated over 1,800 important observations for the park.

 But the experience is much more than flowers; the 4 day event offers over 150 different programs for all interests, including photography & gardening workshops, bird sketching, salamander foray, nighttime bat walk & owl prowl, medicinal plant & edible mushroom walks, nature journaling, and more.